OneUI 4.1, Super AMOLED displays, and 5G connectivity. NextPit introduces you to the two new smartphones from Samsung and tell you the differences.

 Security also plays a big role in Samsung devices and so the two new smartphones also come with Samsung Know.
 In addition, the "secure folder" is on board and with "Private Share" you can control who can access your files and for how long.

 First things first: No, the chargers are not included in the box!
 Samsung refrains from stuffing the charging plugs into the package.
 According to Samsung, this is done for sustainability reasons and as part of Samsung's "Galaxy for the Planet" initiative.
-We can discuss that, but Samsung explains that it is by no means only about the chargers themselves.
+We can discuss that further, but Samsung explained that it is by no means only about the chargers themselves.
 By omitting the chargers, the packaging, which is also sustainable, can be reduced significantly.

 This means lower material costs and, above all, the boxes take up much less space when they travel halfway around the world.
 The only question is how much more space will be saved when millions of chargers have to be shipped on the next steamer.